 - The beach is in a central location in a nice neighborhood.
 As you make your way from the subway, you’ll get to enjoy a view of the yachts and luxury boats moored in the harbor.

-- The standard set of available services is rather well-organized; you’ll also find a bike rental service and a couple of restaurants that you might enjoy.
+- The standard set of available services is rather impressive; you can easily find a bike rental service and a couple of restaurants that you might enjoy.

-On a less positive note, it’s definitely crowded with tourists and the occasional masseurs shouting out their services.
+On a less positive note, it’s definitely crowded with tourists and the occasional masseur offering their services (quite loudly and convincingly).
 This is nothing compared to Barceloneta though.

-Here’s how get there by metro: take the line L4 to Barceloneta Station and then 12-min walk.
+Here’s how get there by metro: take the line L4 to Barceloneta Station followed by a 12-min walk.

-Here’s how get there by bus: take the V15, 39 to Pg Joan De Borbó—Almirall Aixada and then 5-min walk.
+Here’s how get there by bus: take the V15, 59 to Pg Joan De Borbó—Almirall Aixada followed by a 5-min walk.

 Bogatell Beach (Playa de Bogatell)

 Bogatell beach is a half-mile sand strip equipped with everything your heart desires.
 Renovated for the 1992 Olympics, Bogatell beach is believed to be the top-notch place in Barcelona where you can reconnect with the sea.

 - The beach is cleaned every day—it’s relatively uncrowded thus the amount of garbage is rather insignificant.